 What is FAX?

 The Fresno Area Express (FAX) is the public transit system operated by the city of Fresno.
 It serves Fresno and the surrounding area.
-It has 18 fixed-route bus linesOpens in a new tab., one bus rapid transit system, and shared-ride paratransit services.
+It has 18 fixed-route bus lines, one bus rapid transit system, and shared-ride paratransit services.

 Operating hours are from 5:30 am to 10:00 pm on weekdays and from 6:30 am to 7:00 pm on weekends, with select night services.